Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/5 - Attention to Detail/README.md

 **Skill Description**
 ----------
-The Fellow demonstrates the ability to review the outputs of multiple team members; and ensure their attention to detail.
+The Fellow demonstrates the ability to review the outputs of multiple team members; and reinforce team members' attention to detail.

 **Output**
 ----------